Raphtory/raphtory.github.io/docs/user-guide/algorithms/4_view-algorithms.md

 To demonstrate this, below is an example of how you could track Gandaf's importance over the course of the story using rolling windows and the `PageRank` algorithm.

-Within each windowed graph we use the [AlgorithmResult](https://docs.raphtory.com/en/master/reference/algorithms/algorithmresult.html) api to extract Gandalf's score and record it alongside the earliest timestamp in the window, which can then be plotted via matplotlib.
+Within each windowed graph we use the `NodeState` api to extract Gandalf's score and record it alongside the earliest timestamp in the window, which can then be plotted via matplotlib.

 {{code_block('getting-started/algorithms','rolling',['Graph'])}}